 This bypasses the starter motor and forces the engine to rotate.
 Applying a little throttle as you pop the clutch can help get the engine breathing but it might take a few attempts, so don’t get discouraged if it doesn’t work on your first try.

-If your Porsche has an automatic transmission, like almost all cars built today, you’re kind of out of luck here.
+If your Porsche has an automatic transmission, like almost all cars built today, you’re out of luck.
 The way the transmission is designed will not allow you to start the car this way and can seriously damage it if you try.
 So if the starter fails, your only option is to tow the vehicle to reputable Porsche specialists and have it replaced.

 Ignition Anti-Theft Immobilizer

 Porsches are nice cars.
 That is probably why you bought one, and it is also the reason people steal them.
-In order to prevent this over the years, the engineers in Stuttgart have employed all types of anti-theft features but around the 90s they discovered ignition immobilizers.
+To prevent this, the engineers in Stuttgart have employed all types of anti-theft features, but around the 90s, they discovered ignition immobilizers.

-Water incursion is another hazard for the immobilizer, like all electronics, and can be a serious problem for any car.
+Like all electronics, water incursion is another hazard for the immobilizer and can be a serious problem for any car.
 If you own a 911(996) or Boxster(986), this is a notorious issue because the immobilizer is under the driver’s seat.
 As soft tops and door seals, age water inevitably finds a way into pooling on the cabin floor.
 This soaks the module, frying it and not allowing the system to read the key.
 No key, no start.

 We hope you find the 3 Most Common Reasons Why a Porsche Won’t Start guide helpful.
 Check these troubleshooting and repair guides for more help on your Porsche.